ObaTechHub-inc/Pixella-chatbot/docs/installation.md

 git clone https://github.com/DominionDev-coder/Pixella-chatbot.git # Make sure this is the correct repository URL cd Pixella-chatbot
 ```
+Since it Cloned, the installation script is also available in the `scripts/` directory and works well when cloned.

 ### 2. Create and Activate a Virtual Environment